AMS SolutionsPosted January 5, 2026

 Making strategic improvements can lead to faster payments, fewer denials, and a healthier bottom line for your practice.
 When your RCM is running smoothly, you reduce the administrative burden on your staff, which can help prevent burnout and improve morale.
 It also creates a better experience for your patients, who face fewer billing surprises and have a clearer understanding of their financial responsibilities.
 A strong RCM process is the foundation of a sustainable practice, allowing you to continue providing top-tier cancer care.
 Let’s look at four practical ways to strengthen your oncology RCM: automating routine tasks, using intelligent billing tools, integrating your core software systems, and bringing in an expert partner to manage the process for you.

-Automate Eligibility and Prior Authorization
+Automate Eligibility Checks and Prior Authorizations

 So much time is lost to manually verifying patient insurance eligibility and securing prior authorizations for high-cost treatments.
 These front-end tasks are critical, but they’re also repetitive and prone to human error, which often leads to denials down the line.
 This is where automation can be a game-changer.
 By using technology to automatically check if patients are covered and to handle prior authorizations, you can save valuable staff time and reduce mistakes.
 Automated systems can instantly confirm coverage details at scheduling, giving you a clear financial picture from the start.
 This proactive approach ensures you have the correct information on file before services are rendered, dramatically cutting down on eligibility-related claim rejections and payment delays.